 4. MEMBERSHIP

 Only a person who is either a member of the Chartered Society of Physiotherapy and/or an autonomous practitioner and registered with the Health and Care Professions Council (HCPC) as a Physiotherapist and has a physiotherapy qualification at BSc or equivalent (as decided by the Executive Committee from time to time) shall be eligible for Full, Affiliated, Non-practising or Honorary Life (practising) membership of the Organisation.
 Honorary Life (non-practising) members are not required to have membership of the Chartered Society of Physiotherapy or be registered with the Health and Care Professions Council.
-Only Full, Affiliated, and Honorary Life (practising) members have full voting rights.
+Only Full, Affiliated, Clinic Lead (Main contact at an organisation who is a Practicing Physiotherapist) and Honorary Life (practising) members have full voting rights.

 In line with the Chartered Society of Physiotherapy rules on Professional Networks, members who are not a member of the Chartered Society of Physiotherapy, shall not exceed 30% (thirty percent) of those who are.

-All Full, Affiliated(main contact at an organisation who is an HCPC-registered Physiotherapist) and Honorary Life (practising) members must adhere to the current Standards and Rules and Regulations imposed by the Health Professions Council and by the Chartered Society of Physiotherapy.
+All Full, Affiliated, Clinic Lead (main contact at an organisation who is an HCPC-registered Physiotherapist) and Honorary Life (practising) members must adhere to the current Standards and Rules and Regulations imposed by the Health Professions Council and by the Chartered Society of Physiotherapy.

-Full, Affiliated or Honorary Life (practising) members who undertake outside management consultancy activities relating to the practice of physiotherapy must register such activity with Physio First to ensure that any possible conflict of interest is identified.
+Full, Affiliated , Clinic Lead or Honorary Life (practising) members who undertake outside management consultancy activities relating to the practice of physiotherapy must register such activity with Physio First to ensure that any possible conflict of interest is identified.

 Every member, except an Honorary Life member of the Organisation, shall pay an annual subscription to its funds of such amount as shall be prescribed by the Executive Committee and which sum shall become due on such date in each year as the Executive Committee shall determine in its absolute discretion.